 If you're approved to not have your photo taken, you'll be sent a letter of exemption, which you or your representative will need to bring to a service centre.

 The only time that a representative may attend a service centre to apply for an MPS permit on behalf of another person, is when a photo exemption has been issued.

 Fitness to drive

-If you're required to undertake a driving assessment, please refer to Driver testing and COVID-19.
+If you're required to undertake a driving assessment, please refer to Book a driver or rider licence test.